-While many in Marrickville express no religious affiliation (39% in 2016 Census), Christianity has played a major role in our area’s development.
+While many in Marrickville express no religious affiliation (39% in 2016 Census) (Update: 48.6% in 2021 census), Christianity has played a major role in our area’s development.
 Just as today, where Marrickville has a reputation for dissent, it has a history of dissent in its Christianity.

 Marrickville’s first street was Chapel Street, named after the Primitive Methodist Chapel (demolished) built there.
 Primitive Methodists, an offshoot of the Wesleyan Methodists, sought a renewed spirit within Christianity away from the more institutional style of the established churches.
 The ‘primitive’ referred to simple or original practices in Christianity.
 The church came from, and was directed towards, the working class and in England, at least, was instrumental in the development of trade unions and the labour movement.

 The Church of Christ was born at about the same time with similar ideas but drew most of its members from the self-employed, shopkeepers and middle class.

 In the early 19th century, an international movement called the ‘Restoration’ was underway with leaders such as Barton Stone (USA) and Thomas and Alexander Campbell (Britain).
 They rejected received doctrine and the various Christian denominations.
 They wanted a return to the early church where everyone was a Christian (not a Roman Catholic, a protestant, or Eastern Orthodox and so on).
 They used the New Testament as their primary guide and inspiration and believed that each congregation was its own authority.
 They also believed in total immersion baptisms by consent, that is, when people were capable of recognising their sin and addressing it.
 With these beliefs they were the forerunners for many of the Christian churches we see today.

 I offer the above summation with due respect to the churches and their members, to give others some idea of the beliefs of the people I am talking about in this article.